vitals sources

-Amos lived in Scituate before buying a house in what is now North Providence owned previously by Gen. Esek Hopkins, a cousin.
-The house, with later additions, is still standing on Admiral Street.
+Amos lived in Scituate, Rhode Island colony, before buying a house in what is now North Providence, owned previously by Gen. Esek Hopkins, a cousin.
+The house, with later additions, still stands on Admiral Street.
 Amos or Amos, Jr., signed the petition asking for a new township to be created from Providence, which became North Providence, on 25 February 1765.
 The town was first called Wenscutt.
 The petition was granted on 13 June.
+Amos was a surveyor of highways in 1754.1

 children of Amos and Sarah (Smith) Hopkins: